COVID-19 and your utilities: what you need to know

 Evidence of SARS-CoV-2 (the virus that causes COVID-19) can we found in wastewater, in the form of the organic substance RNA.
 Analyzing samples of wastewater for this substance can help monitor disease trends in communities and provide early detection of virus resurgence (i.e., subsequent waves of the pandemic).
 Essentially, this genetic signature signals the presence of COVID-19 within the community served by the sewer system.
 The more people have the virus, the more RNA will be found in wastewater.

 The Canadian Coalition on Wastewater-Related COVID-19 Research is advancing a national proof-of-concept pilot for this initiative.
-Utilities Kingston has started to collect wastewater samples, and we are working with Queen’s University to analyze these samples and develop a baseline for our community.
+In Spring of 2020, Utilities Kingston started to collect wastewater samples, and we are working with Queen’s University to analyze these samples and develop a baseline for our community.
 Samples are collected at the start of the wastewater treatment process, at both the Ravensview and Cataraqui Bay wastewater treatment plants.

 Utilities Kingston is appealing to residents